openvinotoolkit/openvino_tensorflow/docs/BUILD.md

   ```

 ###  2.1. <a name='BuildInstructions'></a>Build Instructions
-Use one of the following build options based on the requirements. **OpenVINO™ integration with TensorFlow** built using PyPI TensorFlow enable only the Python APIs, TensorFlow C++ libraries built from source is required to use the C++ APIs.
+Use one of the following build options based on the requirements. **OpenVINO™ integration with TensorFlow** built using PyPI TensorFlow enables only the Python APIs.
+TensorFlow C++ libraries built from source is required to use the C++ APIs.

 1. Pulls compatible prebuilt TF package from PyPi, clones and builds OpenVINO™ from source.
 The arguments are optional, if not provided then default versions as specified in build_ovtf.py will be used.